katerinanavab/javadocs/docs/unit05/notes503.md

 - Comments are ignored by the compiler and are not executed when the program is run.

-- Three types of comments in Java include ``/* */``, which generates a block of comments, ``//``, which generates a comment on one line, and ``/** */``, which are Javadoc comments and are used to create API documentation.
+- Three types of comments in Java include ``/* */``, which generates a block of comments, ``//``, which generates a comment on one line, and ``/** */``, which are Javadoc comments and are used to create **API** **documentation**.

-- A precondition is a condition that must be true just prior to the execution of a section of program code in order for the method to behave as expected.
+- A **precondition** is a condition that must be true just prior to the execution of a section of program code in order for the method to behave as expected.
 There is no expectation that the method will check to ensure preconditions are satisfied.

-- A postcondition is a condition that must always be true after the execution of a section of program code.
+- A **postcondition** is a condition that must always be true after the execution of a section of program code.
 Postconditions describe the outcome of the execution in terms of what is being returned or the state of an object.

-- Programmers write method code to satisfy the postconditions when preconditions are met.
+- Programmers write **method** code to satisfy the postconditions when preconditions are met.

 ---